-Quasi-RCTs, in which treatment assignment is decided through methods such as alternate days of the week, or studies using Latin square approach without adequate randomisation will be excluded.
-We will also exclude open-label or single-blind RCTs, long-term studies using a maintenance design, and N-of-1 trials.
+Quasi-randomised controlled trials, in which treatment assignment is decided through methods such as alternate days of the week, or studies using Latin square approach without adequate randomisation, will be excluded.
+We will also exclude open-label or single blind RCTs, long-term studies using a maintenance design, and N-of-1 trials.

-Types of outcome measures Primary outcomes
+Types of outcome measures

+Primary outcomes

-▶ Efficacy (as continuous outcome) on severity of ADHD core symptoms (total combined, ie, inattentive plus hyperactive/impulsive symptoms), measured as end point score on a standardised scale filled out by parents, teachers, patients or clinician(s).
-Where there are ratings based on two or more scales, only one scale will be selected among the following ones, in the following order of preference: ADHD Rating Scale (total score), SNAP ADHD (total score), Conners rating scale (any version, ADHD total score) or other ADHD scales.
+• Efficacy (as continuous outcome) on severity of ADHD core symptoms (total combined, i.e. inattentive plus hyperactive/impulsive symptoms), measured as endpoint score on a standardised scale filled out by parents, teachers, patients or clinician(s).
+Where there are ratings based on two or more scales, only one scale will be selected among the following ones, in the following order of preference: ADHD Rating Scale (total score), SNAP ADHD (total score), Conners rating scale (any version, ADHD total score), or other ADHD scales.
 Total scores for ADHD symptoms will be selected and evaluated.
-However, when total scores are not available and only subscales of ADHD measures (ie, measuring the dimensions of inattention and hyperactivity/impulsivity symptoms of ADHD separately) are reported, the effect size for each of these will be calculated separately and aggregated to estimate the overall effect.
-When end point scores are not reported but change scores are, we will use the
+However, when total scores are not available and only sub-scales of ADHD measures (i.e., measuring the dimensions of inattention and hyperactivity/impulsivity symptoms of ADHD separately) are reported, the effect size for each of these will be calculated separately and aggregated to estimate the overall effect.
+When endpoint scores are not reported but change scores are, we will use the latter scores .
+We will conduct separate analyses for measures rated by 1) clinicians, 2) parents, 3) teachers, and 4) patients (self).
+Teachers and clinicians' scores will be considered for the primary analysis of studies in children/adolescents and adults, respectively.